Slow or Crashing PC?

 Software/Operating System (OS) Related Measures

-- Make sure you are virus-free.
+- Make certain your device is virus-free, malware-free, and spyware-free.
 See our anti-virus help page for more info.
 Viruses can cause anything from a slow computer, to crashes, to data loss.
 Get clean and stay clean now.

 - Uninstall unneeded programs via the add/remove programs in the control panel.